vuejs/awesome-vue/README.md

  - [vuex-action-reload](https://github.com/chlab/vuex-action-reload) - A vuex plugin that reloads actions when a condition is met.
  - [vuejs-storage](https://github.com/maple3142/vuejs-storage) - Vue.js and vuex plugin to persistence data with localStorage/sessionStorage.
  - [vuex-orm](https://github.com/revolver-app/vuex-orm) - The Vuex plugin to enable Object-Relational Mapping access to the Vuex Store.
+ - [object-to-vuex-store](https://github.com/Raiondesu/object-to-vuex-store) - Convert any JS object into a valid vuex-store object.

 ###### Sync Between Tabs